mattermost/docs/source/deployment/certificate-based-authentication.rst

 1. Make sure your Mattermost server is licensed with a valid Enterprise Edition E20 license.
 2. In ``ExperimentalSettings`` of the ``config.json`` file, set ``ClientSideCertEnable`` to ``true`` and ``ClientSideCertCheck`` to one of the following values:

-- ``primary`` - After the client side certificate is verified, user's email is retrieved from the certificate and is used to log in without a password.
+- ``primary``: After the client side certificate is verified, user's email is retrieved from the certificate and is used to log in without a password.
-- ``secondary`` - After the client side certificate is verified, user's email is retrieved from the certificate and matched against the one supplied by the user.
+- ``secondary``: After the client side certificate is verified, user's email is retrieved from the certificate and matched against the one supplied by the user.
 If they match, the user logs in with regular email/password credentials.

-The ``config.json`` file should then have the following lines
+The ``config.json`` file should then have the following lines:

 .. code-block:: text